Law Ting Pong Secondary School

 Law Ting Pong Secondary School (LTPSS) (羅定邦中學) is a co-educational EMI school located in Tai Po, Hong Kong.

 The school was founded in 1991 by Law's Foundation Limited and it actively promotes its aims and educational philosophy.
 The school successfully gained support and recognition from parents, as reflected by the number of elite students enrolled in the school.
-In order to further pursue the school's educational ideals, LTPSS will be operated under the Direct Subsidy Scheme (DSS) from the academic year 2008/09 onwards.
+In order to further pursue the school's educational ideals, LTPSS was operated under the Direct Subsidy Scheme (DSS) from the academic year 2008/09 onwards.